 MBTA plans to extend the Green Line past Lechmere to Somerville and Medford.
 Preliminary work has already begun.
 To learn more about the Green Line Extension Project, please click here.

 The MBTA runs 21 bus lines that serve Cambridge neighborhoods.
 Here is a listing of the routes by area of the City.
+Please find a PDF map here displaying the public transit routes in Cambridge.
 Click on the links to get more information from MBTA for each route.

 Crosstown: Harvard Square and points east